marcomafessolli/react-chrome-ext/README.md

 This starter project is designed to help you get started building Chrome extensions using TypeScript and React.
 It includes tools like [Vite](https://vitejs.com/) and [crjsx](https://github.com/skpm/crjsx) to make development a breeze.

+### References:

+* [Chrome Extension Docs](https://developer.chrome.com/extensions) - the official documentation for developing Chrome extensions
+* [TypeScript](https://www.typescriptlang.org/) - a typed superset of JavaScript that compiles to plain JavaScript
+* [React](https://reactjs.org/) - a JavaScript library for building user interfaces
+* [Vite](https://vitejs.com/) - a fast and lightweight development build tool
+* [crjsx](https://github.com/skpm/crjsx) - a transform that allows you to write Chrome extensions with JSX
+* [pnpm](https://pnpm.js.org/) - a fast and disk space efficient package manager
+* [degit](https://github.com/Rich-Harris/degit) - a tool for easily cloning a project and removing the git history

 ## Prerequisites

 Before you get started, make sure you have the following tools installed on your machine: